-However, in the improved CUT&RUN protocol the authors show that accurate quantitation is possible using heterologous spike-in DNA or carry-over E. coli DNA from the pA/G-MNase purification.
-As it is introduced earlier at step 46, it is digested by the MNase and released at the same time as the sample chromatin DNA.
+However, in the improved CUT&RUN protocol the authors show that accurate quantitation is possible using heterologous spike-in DNA or carry-over E. coli DNA from the pAG-MNase purification.
+It is digested by the MNase and released at the same time as the sample chromatin DNA.
 Consequently, no heterologous spike-in DNA needs to be added to the Stop Buffer.